 MLB delays opening day by at least 2 weeks because of virus

-NEW YORK (AP) — Major League Baseball is delaying the start of its season by at least two weeks because of the coronavirus outbreak and suspended the rest of its spring training game schedule.
+NEW YORK (AP) — Major League Baseball delayed the start of its season by at least two weeks because of the coronavirus outbreak and suspended the rest of its spring training game schedule.

+“We’re ultimately all people, we all love the game of baseball but this is a far bigger issue for all of us right now, and we’re trying to work our way through it together," Seattle Mariners owner John Stanton said at the team's camp in Peoria, Arizona.

+“I believe that this is going to be something that will have a lot more twists and turns to it.
+I don’t have a high degree of confidence that we will start on April 9,” he said.

-MLB had continued to play into Thursday and the announcement came while some exhibitions were still going on.
-But baseball changed course after Florida Gov. Ron DeSantis said he strongly recommended to local authorities and organizers that they limit all mass gatherings.
+MLB had continued to play into Thursday, two weeks before openers at Dodger Stadium, Camden Yards and other parks.
+But baseball changed course after Florida Gov. Ron DeSantis said at a morning news conference he had strongly recommended to local authorities and organizers that they limit all mass gatherings.

 If regular-season games are lost this year, MLB could attempt to reduce salaries by citing paragraph 11 of the Uniform Player's Contract, which covers national emergencies.
 The announcement Thursday said the decision was made “due to the national emergency created by the coronavirus pandemic."